 This will inevitably bring up the strength of the mid-part of your lift once you’ve trained this way for a significant amount of time.

-Take a look at my article on Is The Floor Press Harder?
+Read more: Take a look at my article on Is The Floor Press Harder?

-5. Can Be Easily Modified To Work More Shoulders Or Triceps
+5. Can Be Easily Modified to Work Shoulders or Triceps More

-As I mentioned previously, by manipulating the position of your elbows you can easily target different muscle groups.
+As I mentioned previously, by manipulating the position of your elbows, you can easily target different muscle groups.

 6. Increases Muscular Hypertrophy